-The MX water level logger consists of a top end and a sensor end that is connected by a water level logger cable.
+The MX water level logger consists of a top end and a sensor end that are connected by a water level logger cable.
 The three components work together to allow for wireless transfer of data to the app on a phone, tablet, or computer.
-This is an overview of each main component and the internal components in the top end:
+The following describes each main component and the internal components in the top end:

 - Top end.
-This contains the Bluetooth wireless communication and two AA batteries.
+Contains the Bluetooth wireless communication and two AA batteries.
 This top end unit is suspended from the top of the well using the mounting hole in the end cap (see Deploying the Logger). - Sensor end.
-This measures the pressure and temperature in the water.
+Measures the pressure and temperature in the water.
 The nose cone on the sensor end houses the pressure sensors and the body of the sensor end houses the temperature sensor. - Water level logger cable.
-This is the cable that connects the top end to the sensor end.
+Connects the top end to the sensor end.
 Data measured by the sensor is transmitted through the cable to the top end where it is logged for later upload to a mobile device or computer (see Configuring the Logger). - Battery holders.
-Two AA batteries are installed in the battery holders in the top end (see Battery Information). - Password reset button.
+Hold two AA batteries in the top end (see Battery Information). - Password reset button.
+Resets the password.
 Press the button between the two batteries in the top end to reset the logger password to the factory default (see Setting a Logger Password). - LED.
 Remove the end cap from the top end to view the red LED below the top edge of the circuit board.
 This LED blinks every second while logging and every 8 seconds when the logger is configured to start on a specific date/time or on the next logging interval.
-The LED will also blink once when you press the password reset button and blink quickly multiple times when the batteries are installed.
-When the three components are deployed together, you can then configure the logger or offload data to your mobile device without having to pull the logger up to the surface.
+The LED also blinks once when you press the password reset button and blinks quickly multiple times when the batteries are installed.

+When you finish connecting the three components and deploy them together, you can configure the logger or download data to your mobile device without having to pull the logger up to the surface.